motatoes/hacknight/oct-3.md

 The Solutions
 =============

-Once you have had a go at the problems, you can view proposed solutions here:
+Once you have had a go at the problems, you can view proposed solutions here: [do not click until attempted](/solutions/2019-oct-3).